 More precisely, the magical location sits between the continent of Australia, and the island nation of New Zealand.
 Its location places the site roughly 320 mi (600 km) directly east of the town of Port Macquarie.
 It’s also 490 mi (900 km) southwest of Norfolk Island.

 This phenomenal site formed as result of volcanic activity.
 It’s actually the extremely eroded remnants of an ancient shield volcano.
 That volcano appeared roughly 7 million years ago.
 That ancient feature formed as a result of regular eruptions over a 500,000 year period.

 The various features of the island formed at different times, though.
-The central and northern hills formed first, around 6.9 million years ago.
+The central and northern hills came first, around 6.9 million years ago.
 Mount Lidgbird and Mount Glower, however, formed about 600,000 years later.
 They’ve since become highly eroded.

-The site further boast a wet, subtropical climate.
+The site further boasts a wet, subtropical climate.
 Partly due to this, flora and fauna flourish.
 The majority of the area of the island remains a virtually untouched forest.
 Further augmenting its distinctiveness, a full 44% of the local plantlife appears nowhere else.